Websites publishing errors

 📔 Explanation:

-Each post on your website must have a unique slug (path), You can set this value when you are creating a story in StoryChief, but sometimes, if you also create content on your website using another workflow ( not via StoryChief ) its possible that the slug is already used, which results in an error.
+Each post on your website must have a unique slug (path), You can set this value when you are creating a story in StoryChief, but sometimes, if you also create content on your website using another workflow ( not via StoryChief ) the slug may be already used, which results in an error.

 ✅ Solution:

-Change the slug in your story or go to your website and make sure the slug if not used by another page.
+Change the slug in your story or go to your website and make sure the slug is not used by another page.

 If you have a Webflow site, and you are sure the slug is not used, please try to publish your site again as this might be caching for an old deleted slug.